You’d think that elite services like Gmail or Yahoo Mail would protect their users’ emails. However, email security leaves a lot to be desired.

 Praised for its transparency and dedication to privacy, ProtonMail is an end-to-end encrypted service.
 This means that data is encrypted when it’s transferred and stored on their servers.
 Thus, not even ProtonMail can access the contents of your letters.
 In fact, if you lose your password, they can’t even retrieve your emails.
 That’s why you should set up recovery information.

 ProtonMail is a no-log email service, so your emails won’t be traced back to you.
-It doesn’t keep your IP address information either.
+It doesn’t keep your IP (Internet Procotol) address information either.

-- Free of charge (you can pay for more space and built-in VPN)
+Free of charge (you can pay for more space and a built-in VPN)

-- Does not support IMAP, SMTP, or POP3 data transfer protocols, so you can’t use it with email programs.
-Given the EFAIL vulnerability that allowed Gmail, Apple and Outlook clients leak contents of encrypted emails, this may be more secure
+Does not support IMAP, SMTP, or POP3 data transfer protocols, so you can’t use it with email programs.
+Given the EFAIL vulnerability that made Gmail, Apple and Outlook clients leak contents of encrypted emails, this may be more secure

 Hushmail has been around since 1999 and has an excellent reputation.
 It has both business and personal options, a modern web interface, and it keeps your email secure enough that even Hushmail can’t read it.